-Similar to many other related work, one limitation of our approach is that it needs the history of previously resolved bug reports in order to be able to perform well.
-Furthermore, the prototype which we have implemented currently works only with the Bugzilla open bug repositories which support the XML RPC protocol.
+Furthermore, the prototype which we have implemented currently works only with the Bugzilla open bug repositories [3], which support the XML-RPC protocol [14].
 Extending our prototype to support more bug tracking systems and evaluating our approach with other open source projects could be done as future work.

-Applying this approach on other parts of the bug triage problem such as duplicate bug reports recognition remains as a possible future work.
+Applying this approach on other parts of the bug triage problem such as duplicate bug reports detection remains as a possible future work.
 In addition, empirical research work is needed to find the best parameter configurations for the approximate string matching algorithm as well as the effect of those parameter values on the achieved values for the information retrieval evaluation metrics.
-Further, we believe that the scoring strategy which we have proposed in section 3 is itself a matter of further research work.
+Further, we believe that the scoring strategy which we have proposed in Section III is itself a matter of further research work.
 It might turn out that one could rank the databases based on the results of the similarity measures in a smarter way.